 So why is Dialogue or Conversation so powerful?
 Conversation, more than any other form of human interaction, is the place where we learn, transform workplace cultures, exchange ideas, offer resources and create innovation.
 As we all well know, not every conversation works like this, though.
 We are currently stuck in social media culture of one line slogans and losing the ability to hold conversations and meetings of value.

-Renowned systems thinker and organisational expert Margaret Wheatley suggested that in many cases it is not the structure of the organisations that need to change but the conversations we have within them.
-Human conversation is the most ancient and easiest way to cultivate the conditions for change – personal, community and organizational change.
-The behaviors associated with the practices of dialogue are powerful in developing the capacity for deep, authentic conversation in organizations.
+We facilitate dialogues in natural spaces using solid frameworks and principles that support the space for transformational thinking to occur.
+Our human conversations are the most ancient and easiest way to cultivate the conditions for change – personal change, community and organisational change.
+The behaviours associated with the practice of dialogue are powerful tools for developing the capacity for deep, authentic conversation in organisations.

 The practice of our skilfully hosted dialogues and meetings harness the collective wisdom and self-organizing capacity of groups of any size.
 Based on the assumption that people give their energy and lend their resources to what matters most to them – in work as in life.